1955 - A bustling industrial side

 Finally the gradual transformation of the built area is guided by the addition of a new program and shaped by the public space.
 Many walls of former halls and few relics of chimneys and machines are kept in order to form a framework for the new development of houses, cultural institutes and gastronomy.
 Simple rules guide the phased building process and create coherence within the new architecture in order to keep and renew existing atmospheres of hidden treasures and traces of the past.

 Ecology and Water

 The core of the plan is the Bocholter Aa.
 The river connects the city centre to the outer landscape.
-The Bocholter Aa is widend to buffer more water with peak rains.
+The Bocholter Aa is widened to buffer more water with peak rains.
 The plan enhances the quality of the water through natural vegetation.
-The vegetation gives a richer flora and fauna but also a more divers perception of the water.
+The vegetation gives a richer flora and fauna and in addition stimulates a more diverse perception of the water.